Tons of ideas and recipes for ways to use leftover baby food, plus tips on how to store leftover baby food safely.

 Ways to use leftover baby food:

-- Transform any favorite combinations into homemade baby food pouches for on-the-go
+- Transform any favorite combinations into homemade baby food pouches for on-the-go eating (and see 5 more baby food pouches for more ideas)

 - Mix fruit baby food into oatmeal, yogurt, cottage cheese and smoothies